Tiralus/virbelacodingtest/Exercise1/EXERCISE_1.md

 ## Questions ##

  1. How can your implementation be optimized?
+    There are several critical code areas that can be optimized:
+    1. Managing the list of bots/things
+        1a.
+The list contains all of the things/bots gameobjects.
+Whenever something spawns it's added to the list.
+Extra logic could be added so that the list prunes gameobjects outside of an area around the player.
+        1b.
+Add support for removing objects, this would be managed by the spawner and another action would be added to properly remove objects from the list.
+    2. Spawning gameobjects
+        2a.
+If the requirements called for scaling up spawning, an object pool could be used.
+It could instantiate some number of objects and disable them on start.
+    3. Optimize finding the nearest
+        3a.
+I used Vector3.Distance, there is discussion around how optimized Distance is versus squaremagnitude.
+I preferred readability in this case.
+If it was going to scale up then I would opt for using a KD tree to segment the space so that the list only contains gameobjets in an area.
+Another option is to limit when the nearest is calculated so it isn't on every frame.

  1. How much time did you spend on your implementation?
+    I committd my project through each phase.
+For the 1st 3 phases, I would say 45 minutes to an hour to have everything functional and working.
+I took some extra time for some quality-of-life elements and reorganizing some structures.
+So in total, about 4 hours.

  1. What was most challenging for you?
+    Architecting the code, keeping things modular and laying out responsibilities within the code.
+It's very easy to just dump everything into the Player script.
+Defining code responsibilities can be challenging since it can mean refactoring and breaking apart code that is already functional.
+One other challenge is managing scope, writing code to the requirements exactly or trying to anticipate future requirements or features.
+Naming things :)

 ## Optional ##